wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_listaddressgroupings.md

 ---
-title: btg:listaddressgroupings \[POST\] {disallowed}
+title: btg:listaddressgroupings  {disallowed} - Bitcoin Gold
-description: Lists groups of addresses which have had their common ownership madepublic by common use as inputs or as the resulting change in pasttransactions
+description: Example code for the btg:listaddressgroupings  {disallowed} json-rpc method. Сomplete guide on how to use btg:listaddressgroupings  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters